AgentD/squashfs-tools-ng/doc/architecture.md

 allocated with `malloc` and expect the caller to free them again.

-This turned out to be a design issue, since the shared library could in theory end up being linked against a different C runtime then an application using it.
+This turned out to be a design issue, since the shared library could in theory end up being linked against a different C runtime than the application using it.
 On Unix like systems this would require a rather freakish circumstances, but on Windows this actually happens fairly easily.